s271/win_convnet/README.md

-While building this project I've followed exellent instructions by Yalong Bai(Wyvernbai)from  http://www.asiteof.me/archives/50 (his site is down at the moment) and used his precompiled dlls, with some changes (cuda 4.2 instead of 5.2)
+While building this project I've followed exellent instructions by Yalong Bai(Wyvernbai)from  http://www.asiteof.me/archives/50 and used his precompiled dlls, with some changes (cuda 4.2 instead of 5.2)